 When you evaluate possible mobile workforce management solutions for your company, be sure to ask whether they include driver identification and tracking.
 Implementing this type of solution is the best way to spot wasteful and dangerous driving behaviors such as aggressive cornering, braking and accelerating, and excessive idling—and address them with your drivers before more serious problems develop.

 Construction projects require a large number of assets to be mobilized, deployed, and managed at the job site.
+Some construction projects can even be managed using a construction management software, which is used to try and ensure that there are no major complications during the construction process.
 This includes pickup trucks and other light vehicles, “yellow iron” assets like bulldozers, excavators, compressors, light towers—and all of the resources required to support them.

 Keeping track of construction equipment and vehicles at job sites is a persistent challenge, because assets are always moving and the industry has yet to see widespread implementation of sophisticated digital tools.
 Paper forms and conventional “dots-on-a-map” GPS tracking solutions have always left gaps in the intelligence required to manage a construction site efficiently.